UPDATE: Florida Department of Health

 For more information about the Florida Department of Health please visit www.floridahealth.gov.

 DOH protects, promotes and improves the health of all people in Florida through integrated state, county and community efforts.

 News Release: Florida Department of Health

-TALLAHASSEE- The Florida Department of Health today issued an advisory to residents in counties surrounding the Withlacoochee and the downstream Suwannee River.
-The City of Valdosta has reported a spill, made up of a combination of storm water and untreated sewage, that has overflowed into the One-Mile Branch, Two-Mile Branch, Sugar Creek and Cherry Creek which flow into the Withlacoochee River.
-Lab test results received April 18, 2014, indicate higher than normal levels of fecal coliform bacteria in the river waters.
+TALLAHASSEE, Fla. --The Florida Department of Health today issued an advisory to residents and visitors in two counties next to the Withlacoochee River in north Florida.
+The city of Valdosta has reported a spill, made up of a combination of stormwater and untreated sewage that has overflowed into Knights Creek, One-Mile Branch, Two-Mile Branch and Sugar Creek, which flow into the Withlacoochee River.

-Until further information is known regarding possible contamination of the rivers, residents are urged to take precautions when in contact with the Withlacoochee River and a portion of the Suwannee River.
-This includes those individuals in the counties of Hamilton, Madison, and Suwannee.
-The advisory extends to all of the Withlacoochee River and the portion of the Suwannee River from the point where the two rivers join, south 12 miles to State Road 250 at Dowling Park.
+Until further information is known regarding possible contamination of the river, people in the area are urged to take precautions when in contact with the Withlacoochee River.
+This includes those individuals in the counties of Hamilton and Madison.

 Water contaminated by wastewater overflow presents several health hazards to humans and may contain untreated human sewage with microbes that could cause gastro-intestinal and other diseases.

 Anyone who comes in contact with the river water should wash thoroughly, especially before eating or drinking.
 Children and older adults, as well as people with weakened immune systems, are particularly vulnerable to disease so every precaution should be taken if in contact with the river water.